Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

 contains the position, scale and rotation.
 The components contains `Component` items, which can have data and functions.
 There are some special components, which can run automatically.
-If you want to read more, please check the Order of Execution or chech the classes documentations under Namespaces.
+If you want to read more, please check the Order of Execution or check the classes documentations under Namespaces.

 ## Order of Execution
 1. Calculate delta time: It is simple, just the engine asks the time by `glfwGetTime()` and